Anatomy of a Conversation

 We’re living in a world that’s changing how we see and interact with everything around us.
 With our attention spans getting shorter and our memories stored in computers, we’re trying to find our way in this new reality.

-When you try to remember a vacation you had with your family 20 years ago, there may be gaps in the story.
+When you try to remember a vacation you had with your family twenty years ago, there may be gaps in the story.
 Some details may have been forgotten or misremembered.
-However, a photo from that day remains unchanged as ever.
-Technology, by keeping the past safe and frozen, challenges the nature of human memory.
-But figuring out how to deal with this fixed reality—whether to get lost in it or accept it—isn’t easy.
+However, a photo from that day remains unchanged.
+Technology freezes our past, unlike human memory, which changes over time.
+Figuring out how to live with this fixed version isn’t simple.

 When we consider the anatomy of a conversation, we encounter a form of communication that embodies both symmetrical and asymmetrical characteristics.
 (This, in itself, carries an inherent asymmetry.)